culer5/Website_Optimization/README.md

-The code review identified the following areas to correct: querySelectorAll is slower than getElementsByClassName, so they've been switched in main.js move variables out of the for loops to reduce the number of times the DOM was touched so I moved that in the resize pizza function and the update positions function.
+The code review identified the following areas to correct: querySelectorAll is slower than getElementsByClassName, so they've been switched in main.js

+ Move variables out of the for loops to reduce the number of times the DOM was touched so I moved that in the resize pizza function and the update positions function.

  In addition, I inlined the critical CSS

  #### Acknowledgments: